 – Press credentials sanctioned by the Center.
 Click here to request press credentials.

 FREQUENTLY ASKED QUESTIONS

-- We are currently funded by Montclair State University, the Geraldine R. Dodge Foundation, Democracy Fund and the John S. and James L. Knight Foundation.
+We are currently funded by Montclair State University, the Geraldine R. Dodge Foundation, Democracy Fund, the John S. and James L. Knight Foundation, and the Abrams Foundation.

 These guidelines govern how we expect NJ News Commons members to interact with each other.
 We ask members of the NJ News Commons and all partners of the Center to conduct themselves according to the following guidelines:

 – Respect the privacy and personal information of others.
 No doxing.
 We strongly discourage people from publishing personal information about others.
 Do not share personal information about other people that violate their right to privacy.

 – Be courteous and constructive.
 For the sake of a strong and healthy debate, we aim to foster constructive and focused discussion between our members and partners.